braice/MuMuDVB/doc/README.txt

 [NOTE]
 The CAM support depends on libdvben50221, libucsi (from linuxtv's dvb-apps).
 The configure script will detect automatically the presence of these libraries and deactivate the CAM support if one of them is not present.

 [NOTE]
+The SCAM support depends on libdvbcsa from videolan.
+The configure script will detect automatically the presence of these libraries and deactivate the SCAM support if one of them is not present.

+[NOTE]
 The decoding of long channel names for autoconfiguration in ATSC depends on libucsi (from linuxtv's dvb-apps).
 The configure script will detect automatically the presence of this library and deactivate the long channel name support if it is not present.
 The full autoconfiguration will still work with ATSC but the channel names will be the short channels names (7 characters maximum)